Are Your Cybersecurity Disclosure Controls and Procedures Up to Date?

 Responding to a Cybersecurity Incident

-With its recent enforcement action, the SEC signals that employees with knowledge of security vulnerabilities are expected to communicate this information up the chain of command.
-Those charged with reporting material incidents must do so in a timely fashion.
+With its enforcement actions, the SEC signals that employees with knowledge of security vulnerabilities are expected to communicate this information up the chain of command accurately and completely.
+Those charged with reporting material incidents must do so in four days.

 Generally, assessing the materiality of a cybersecurity incident is an assessment of the potential impact to the company’s reputation, financial performance, customer and vendor relationships, possibility of litigation, and possibility of regulatory investigation.